-Both qualitative and quantitative data were collected in this study from several sources.
+Both qualitative and quantitative data was collected in this study from several sources to increase validity in the findings.
 First, this study analyzed data from an online survey administered to 44 teachers from three rural elementary schools who have implemented mClass: Reading 3D on a daily basis.
-Gathering data from teachers was vital to this study to highlight experiences and perceptions from those actually inside the classroom who directly work with the program.
-Secondly, interviews were conducted with eight administrators and seven curriculum coaches who have directly facilitated the implementation of Class: Reading 3D program.
-Gathering data from those who are outside the walls of the classroom broadens program perspectives and experiences on a different level.
+Gathering data from teachers was vital to this study to highlight experiences and perspectives from those actually inside the classroom who directly work with the program.
+Secondly, interviews were conducted with eight administrators and seven curriculum coaches who have directly facilitated the implementation of mClass: Reading 3D program.
+Gathering data from those in the administrative capacity broadens program perspectives and experiences.
 Thirdly, student scores from the 2012-13 End of the Year Benchmark were analyzed from three schools in an effort to determine the impact mClass: Reading 3D on student achievement both on a local level and in other rural schools with similar demographics.